ariga/atlas/doc/md/guides/sqlite/partial-indexes.md

 Amazing!
 Our new partial index is now created!

-### Limitation of using Partial Index
+### Limitation of using Partial Indexes

 Partial indexes are useful in cases where we know ahead of time that a table is most frequently queried with a certain WHERE clause.
 As applications evolve, access patterns to the database also change.
-Consequently, we may find ourselves in a situation where our index no longer covers many queries, causing them to become resource consuming and slow.
+Consequently, we may find ourselves in a situation where our index no longer covers many queries, causing them to become resource-consuming and slow.

 ### Conclusion